docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 - ``target``: A string with the URI path to the target location, or a File object that references the target location.

-Copies this object’s referenced file to the specified target location.
+Copies this object's referenced file to the specified target location.
 Resolves any aliases to find the source file.
 If a file exists at the target location, it is overwritten.

 Returns true if the copy was successful, false otherwise.